 Sowing and Reaping in the Bible

-Sometimes their meanings are easy to understand such as Leviticus 19:9.
+Sometimes their meanings are easy to understand some take a little research.

 “When you reap the harvest of your land, you shall not reap your field right up to its edge, neither shall you gather the gleanings after your harvest.
 And you shall not strip your vineyard bare, neither shall you gather the fallen grapes of your vineyard.
 You shall leave them for the poor and for the sojourner: I am the Lord your God.”